-- The intern constructs units and lessons that make the core aims, central concepts, important information, tools of inquiry, and important practices of a discipline meaningful for students. - The intern combines questions, tasks, materials, and participation structures that will engage students, stimulate and support their thinking, organize their in-depth exploration of topics, and otherwise promote genuine understanding. - The intern plans coherent units and lessons that have beginnings, middles, and endings; that are connected appropriately to preceding and following units and lessons, that are connected appropriately to other subjects; and that suit the place and the time of year.
+- The intern constructs units and lessons that make the core aims, central concepts, important information, tools of inquiry, and important practices of a discipline meaningful for students. - The intern combines questions, tasks, materials, and participation structures that will engage students, stimulate and support their thinking, organize their in-depth exploration of topics, and otherwise promote genuine understanding. - The intern plans coherent units and lessons that have beginnings, middles, and endings; that are connected sensibly to preceding and following units and lessons; that are connected sensibly to other subjects; and that suit the place and the time of year. - The intern provides good reasons for his or her decisions about content and instruction.